Structured Lasso for convex nonparametric least squares: An application to Swedish electricity distribution networks: Application

 \subsection{The regulation of Swedish electricity distribution system operators}

 The DSOs usually enjoy a natural local monopoly due to expensive construction fees.
-In many countries, the energy regulators aim to monitor the electricity distribution networks, reduce their local monopoly power, and encourage them to reduce the total operational cost \citep{kuosmanen2012stochastic}.
+In many countries, energy regulators aim to monitor electricity distribution networks, reduce their local monopoly power, and encourage them to reduce the total operational cost \citep{kuosmanen2012stochastic}.
 The regulation of electricity distribution networks typically involves two procedures: cost function estimation and cost efficiency analysis.
 Estimating an appropriate cost function is the fundamental and crucial step in the energy regulation problem.
-In this paper, we apply the proposed methods to fit a cost function, which is assumed to be convex and non-decreasing, using the data provided by SEMI.\footnote{The SLasso-CNLS estimator with non-decreasing constraints is defined in Appendix \ref{apx: cost}.} In the second-stage analysis, SEMI could use the efficiency analysis method to calculate the level of economic efficiency for each DSO (see, e.g., \citealp{kuosmanen2012stochastic}).
+In this paper, we apply the proposed methods to fit a cost function, which is assumed to be convex and non-decreasing, using the data provided by SEMI.\footnote{The SLasso-CNLS estimator with non-decreasing constraints is defined in Appendix B.2.} In the second-stage analysis, SEMI could use the efficiency analysis method to calculate the level of economic efficiency for each DSO (see, e.g., \citealp{kuosmanen2012stochastic}).
 This paper focuses on the task in the first stage: estimation of cost functions.

-After excluding some small DSOs that are outliers, we used 144 out of 154 Swedish distribution firms.
+After excluding some small DSOs that are outliers, we used 144 out of 154 Swedish distribution firms \citep{duras2023using}.
 The number of input and output variables is 25, and they have been commonly used in the literature (see, e.g., \citealp{kuosmanen2020capital,duras2023using}).
 Like the SEMI's current model, we use the total cost (\textit{TOTEX}) as the single output variable.
-The input variables ($\boldsymbol{x}$) are described in Appendix \ref{apx: data}, including production and contextual variables.
-In addition, we added three green energy variables: \textit{Wind Power}, \textit{Local Energy}, and \textit{Solar Power}.
-By considering these green energy variables, we could investigate the impact of renewable energy sources on the total operational cost of DSOs.
+The input variables ($\boldsymbol{x}$) include potentially relevant production variables currently used in the SEMI model, as well as network and contextual variables not considered by SEMI.
+They are described in detail in Appendix B.3.
+In addition, we also added three green energy production variables: \textit{Wind Power}, \textit{Local Energy}, and \textit{Solar Power}.
+By considering these green energy variables, we can investigate the impact of renewable energy sources on the total operational cost of DSOs.
+We thank Dr. Kristofer Månsson for providing the renewable energy data.
 Inspecting the data, we notice that some variables dominate others in magnitude, indicating that these variables are likely to dominate the function estimation.
-To eliminate the influence of this magnitude, we standardize the input and output variables for a more reliable estimation of cost functions.
+To eliminate the influence of this scale heterogeneity, we standardize the input and output variables to achieve a more reliable estimation of the cost functions.